RadoslawOsinski/PWA-starter-kit-Experiments/joyFromDance_website/README.md

 * ES 6 imports are "must have" in a new project.
 "RequireJs" is no longer necessary.
 * jQuery is useless today.
 When choosing additional tools for JS try to avoid dependencies to jQuery.
 Coding with plain browser standards is easier to maintain.
 * Still I don't know how to write pretty gui and layouts.
 I am doomed for cooperation with frontend developers.
+* It is easier to parametrize JSP websites.
+Parametrization of static JS files occurs on build time.
+* Gradle builds are much more reliable than node/npm build.
+They are more standardised.
+* It is easier to log events on frontend - if needed.
+* JSP website changes requires full application deploy.
+That is huge drawback in comparison to JS live reload or simple "refresh" in browser.
+* Building PWA website differs a lot from building angular (1,2,3,4) or react application.
+Each JS framework has his own opinionated packaging and deploying solution.
+Which is hard to change.